aturon/ChemistrySet/notes/firehose.markdown

 Need to read:

- - joins via pattern matching in scala
- - kcas
- - transactional events
  - asynchronous events
- - more of CML
  - more STM
  - more on lightweight threading (good blog fodder)
  - F# async workflows